John Peisley (bushranger): Trial and execution

-At the Carcoar Court House on Wednesday, 12 February 1862, Jack Peisley was brought before the Bench of Magistrates, charged with the wilful murder of Thomas Benyon at Bigga.
-The courtroom was “more crowded than it has been for many years”.
+At the Carcoar Court House, on Wednesday 12 February 1862, Jack Peisley was brought before the Bench of Magistrates, charged with the wilful murder of Thomas Benyon at Bigga.
+The courtroom was "more crowded than it has been for many years".
 Evidence was given by witnesses to the events leading to Benyon’s shooting, at the conclusion of which the prisoner fully committed for trial.
 The next morning Peisley was transferred to Bathurst Gaol under a strong escort.

 The Police Magistrate at Carcoar, Owen Beardmore, had persistent doubts about Hosie’s story regarding Peisley's involvement in Gardiner's escape in July 1861.
 Rumours that Hosie had been bribed prompted him to make enquiries and even took a statement from Peisley when he was in custody.
 Beardmore wrote to the authorities in Sydney to request a pardon for Peisley, which was refused.
-Another source claims that “almost superhuman efforts were made to save [Peisley’s] life; but they failed”.
+Another source claims that "almost superhuman efforts were made to save [Peisley’s] life; but they failed".
 Beardmore resigned soon afterwards and had left the district by mid-year 1862.

-On Thursday, 13 March 1862, at the Bathurst Assizes John Peisley was indicted on the charge of William Benyon’ s murder, to which he pleaded not guilty.
-The court was “crowded to excess during the whole of the trial”.
+On Thursday 13 March 1862, at the Bathurst Assizes, John Peisley was indicted on the charge of William Benyon's murder, to which he pleaded not guilty.
+The court was "crowded to excess during the whole of the trial".
 Peisley was tried before Justice Wise.
-After the evidence was given the judge summed up the case “at considerable length”.
+After the evidence was given the judge summed up the case "at considerable length".
 The jury retired for about ten minutes and then returned to the court with a verdict of guilty.
 Justice Wise then pronounced a sentence of death upon the prisoner.
-As he was led from the court one of Peisley’s friends called out “Well Johnny, what is it?”, to which said, “Oh, it’s a swinger”.
+As he was led from the court one of Peisley’s friends called out "Well Johnny, what is it?", to which the bushranger replied, "Oh, it’s a swinger".